vitorsilvadeus/django-rest-api-example-with-viewsets/README.md

 ## Running the tests

-python manage.py test for testing the endpoint http methods
+python manage.py test

+For testing the orders endpoint http methods

 ## Built With